 If you’ve taken a class at the wine school, you know we find most claims of terroir highly suspect.
 As I have told many a class of fledgling sommeliers: “terroir is often bullshit!”.

-Viticulture textbooks give the optimal pH for grapevines as between 5.5 and 6.5 pH.
+Viticulture textbooks give the optimal pH for grapevines between 5.5 and 6.5 pH.
 Large segments of the Northwest coast are within that range.
 On the east coast, it’s a different situation.
 Below Philadelphia, much of the soils are too alkaline.
-Soils become more acidic north of Philly, but really only get into the 5.5 pH range up in Portland, Maine.
-Heading inland, there is a band of well-balanced soils from Roanoke, Virginia to Allentown, Pennsylvania.
+Soils become more acidic north of Philly but really only get into the 5.5 pH range up in Portland, Maine.
+There is a band of well-balanced soils from Roanoke, Virginia, to Allentown, Pennsylvania.

 So, what happens when soil is too alkaline?
 The grapevines take up too many nutrients, which they can’t process fast enough.
 As with so many things in life: too much of a good thing will kill you.
 But here’s the rub, kiddos: the opposite is true for most of Europe’s wine region.
 Their soils are often too acidic for grapevines to thrive.